microsoft/ignite-learning-paths-training-data/data30/README.md

 5:00 - 10:00  | What is Azure Data factory
 10:00 - 25:00 | Transforming data with the ADF Mapping Data Flow
 25:00 - 30:00 | Triggering and Monitoring
-35:00 - 40:00 | Transforming yoru data in Azure Data Factory
+35:00 - 40:00 | Transforming your data in Azure Data Factory
 40:00 - 45:00 | Session Summary

 ## Deployment / Preparation